IuliiaKonovalova/school_app/README.md

 5. **Parent**

-Was created in order to provide more room for manipulation of the database and provide opportunities for the future developments.
-Users with the role of parent will be automatically assigned to this table.
+It was created in order to provide more room for manipulation of the database and provide opportunities for future developments.
+Users with the role of the parent will be automatically assigned to this table.

 | Name          | Database Key  | Field Type    | Validation |
 | ------------- | ------------- | ------------- | ---------- |